visualengineers/sci-knowledge-base/_concepts/set-of-gestures.md

 ---
 *"A gesture is a motion of the body that contains information.
 Waving goodbye is a gesture.
 Pressing a key on a keyboard is not a gesture because the motion of a finger on its way to hitting a key is neither observed nor significant.
 All that matters is which key was pressed".* [Kurtenbach and Hulteen]

 Gestures are the input through which users interact with the interface of an display.
 But where exactly does it start and where does it end?
 Is it just a movement or maybe more?
-Numerous approaches in numerous disciplines exist to describe what a gesture is.
-According to the cite above a gesture is a **movement of the body that is performed to convey meaning**.
-Meaning therefore implicitly creates the boundaries of a single gesture, which consists of everything that must necessarily be performed to encode the meaning in a specific communication space.
+According to the cite from Kurtenbach and Hulteen a gesture can be defined as **movement of the body that is performed to convey meaning**.
+Meaning therefore implicitly determines the relevant components of a single gesture and sets its boundaries.

 ### Types of Gestures
-How can we find a suitable classification to describe gestures?
-In [Gestures in Human-Computer-Interaction]({{ site.baseurl }}/resources/#references) Muser gives a general overwiew of different approaches, e.g. Cadoz' functional classification of hand gestures:
+Numerous approaches exist to classify gestures.
+We use Cadoz' coarse-grained approach of functional classification of hand gestures and combine it with a somehow settled sub-division of semiotic gestures as these are the gestures that have been used in HCI mostly.

-- **Ergotic** : the action of modifying the environment, e.g. [direct manipulation]({{ site.baseurl }}/terms/direct-manipulation), shaping pottery
+- **Ergotic** : modify the environment, e.g. [direct manipulation]({{ site.baseurl }}/terms/direct-manipulation), shape pottery
-- **Epistemic** : the action of getting knowledge from the environment, e.g. exploring material via the tactile sense
+- **Epistemic** : get knowledge from the environment, e.g. explore materiality via tactile sense
-- **Semiotic** : the action of conveying information to the environment, e.g. waving good-bye or communicating by sign language
+- **Semiotic** : convey information to the environment following conventions, e.g. wave good-bye, sign language

-Semiotic gestures (the ones that have been used as input modality in HCI mostly) can be subdivided into:

     - **Deictic**: pointing, e.g. using a mouse pointer
-- **Motor**: marking the rhythm of speech
+    - **Motoric**: marks the rhythm of speech
-- **Symbolic / emblematic**: following contextual convertions, e.g. thumbs up
+    - **Symbolic / emblematic**: contextual conventions, e.g. thumbs up
-- **Iconic**: representing the content of the speech, e.g. by drawing a shape
+    - **Iconic**: represents the content of the speech, e.g. shape of an object
-- **Metaphoric**: showing abstract ideas
+    - **Metaphoric**: illustrates abstract ideas

 ### Set of Gestures for Elastic Displays
-Waht are gestures in the context of interaction with elastic displays?
-The communication space of elastic displays includes users performing movements with their hands and a display that observes the deformation of its surface, mostly from beyond.
-Following the approach of user-centered design, our set of gestures describes the gestures performable on elastic display from the **user's point of view**.
-The user's intention to "tell" the display something meaningful creates the boundaries that define the start and end of a single gesture.
+Gestural interaction on elastic displays includes users touching and shaping an elastic surface with their hands.
+The user's intention to "tell" the display something meaningful creates the boundaries that define start and end of a single gesture.
 (Note: Under [tracking technologies]({{ site.baseurl }}/concepts/tracking-technologies) you can find more on technical gesture recognition, derived from the user-defined gesture set.)

-Compared to traditional HCI, elastic displays enlarge especially the space of ergotic and epistemic gestures as they let the user perform gestures in depth and provide rich haptic feedback.
-Among the semiotic gestures the deictic, symbolic / emblematic an iconic gestures are the relevant ones for elastic displays as they must not be performed mid-air but include touching and shaping the display's surface.
+Compared to traditional HCI elastic displays enlarge the space of ergotic and epistemic gestures, as users actively shape the display surface in depth and are provided with rich haptic feedback.
+Among semiotic gestures elastic displays make use of deictic, symbolic, emblematic and iconic gestures only as these are the ones that can be performed by physically touching and shaping a malleable surface.

-Several attemps have been made to collect, categorize and describe the gestural input modalities for elastic displays specifically.
-In [User-Defined Gestures for Elastic, Deformable Displays]({{ site.baseurl }}/resources/#references) Troiano et al. report a guessability study to describe the gesture set users prefer to perform on elastic, deformable displays.
-They identify 29 single or both-handed gestures and explain what tasks they are suitable for.
-An investigation of tabletop gestures can be found in [Investigating Gestures on Elastic Tabletops]({{ site.baseurl }}/resources/#references) by Kammer et al. The video [Obake: interactions with a 2.5D elastic display]({{ site.baseurl }}/resources/#links) contains a collection of gestural interactions on elastic 2.5D displays.
+Several attempts have been made to collect, categorize and describe the gestural input modalities for elastic displays.
+In [User-Defined Gestures for Elastic, Deformable Displays]({{ site.baseurl }}/resources/#references) Troiano et al. identified 29 single or both-handed gestures users prefer to perform on elastic, deformable displays.
+Kammer et al. suggest to differ between push, touch and pull gestures ([Investigating Gestures on Elastic Tabletops]({{ site.baseurl }}/resources/#references).
+The video [Obake: interactions with a 2.5D elastic display]({{ site.baseurl }}/resources/#links) contains a collection of gestural interactions on elastic 2.5D displays.

 TROIANO (gestures and preferences):
 1. Push 18